 The following image shows the default Equal Spending Targets option.

-By default, the equal option is selected.
 Click on the varied tab to change options.

 - For Equal Spending Targets, enter your dollar amount in the Spending Target Amount (Per Period) field.